kshitijpatil508/AI-Restaurant-Chatbot/README.md

 3. The workflow will:
     * Search the folder.
     * Loop through files and download them.
-    * Generate embeddings and insert them into the `documents` table in Supabase.
+    * Generate embeddings and insert them into the `documents` table in postgres.

 ### 4) Chat Interface
 The chat flow is triggered by the **When chat message received** node.